 After you have the key, all you have to do is shift each letter of the plaintext by the alphabetic number of the matching letter in the keyword.

 It was invented by a French mathematician Blaise de Vigenère in the 16th century.
+Since he’s the one who invented this cipher, it’s therefore named after him.
 You can think of this cipher as a series of Caesar’s shift to make it harder to break.

 To encode a message using this table together with the key(Kifanga) you have decided on: